Navigation

 6130 E. Cave Creek Road, Cave Creek

-Cryin’ Coyote BBQ replaced Bryan’s Black Mountain Barbecue in July, and the smokehouse has already shown it’s ready to carry the mantle of Cave Creek ’cue.
+It's been a couple of years since Cryin’ Coyote BBQ replaced Bryan’s Black Mountain Barbecue and the smokehouse continues to show it's carrying on the mantle of Cave Creek ’cue.
 Cryin’ Coyote smokes the full gamut of meats, but the standout among them is the restaurant’s ribs, which find the right balance of tenderness, smoke and bit of char.
 The fat is beautifully rendered, making for a rich bite that carries a hint of sweet and saltiness.
 The sides are distinctly influenced by the Southwest – a chile relleno-style rice casserole stands in for mac and cheese, for instance.
 Cryin’ Coyote is a place where you should save room for dessert.
 The Texas sheet cake, a moist, rich chocolate cake, pays honor to the classic and adds warmth with notes of cinnamon and ginger.

 click to enlarge